Zophar99/My-BookShelf-App/README.md

 - json-server

 ## Project Setup
-1. Install 'json-server' - (if not installed)
-2. Create a db.json file
+1. Clone the repository
+2. Run `npm install` to install dependencies
-3. Start the json-server
+3. Run `npm start` to start the json-server backend
+4. Open `index.html` in your browser

 ## Usage
 - Open index.html in your browser